austinfu2/Chronosong2/README.md

 # Chronosong

-Connect to Spotify and play a game where you are given a random song and jave to guess which year it was released!
+Connect to Spotify and play a game where you are given a random song and guess which year it was released!
 What's your best score over 5 rounds?

 Disover the randomness of Spotify in this quick little fun game.